pdee/pdee/doc/commands-python-mode.rst

 -------------------------------
 If window is splitted vertically or horizontally.

-When code is executed and `py-split-window-on-execute' is `t', the result is displays in an output-buffer, "*Python*" by default.
+When code is executed and ‘py-split-window-on-execute’ is ‘t’, the result is displays in an output-buffer, "*Python*" by default.

-Customizable variable `py-split-windows-on-execute-function' tells how to split the screen.
+Customizable variable ‘py-split-windows-on-execute-function’ tells how to split the screen.

 py--manage-windows-split
 ------------------------
-If one window, split according to `py-split-windows-on-execute-function.
+If one window, split according to ‘py-split-windows-on-execute-function.

 py-kill-shell-unconditional
 ---------------------------